AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: fonts

-In addition to the system fonts, GPS will load the fonts located under :file:`share/gps/fonts`) in the GPS installation directory.
+In addition to the system fonts, GNAT Studio will load the fonts located under :file:`share/gps/fonts`) in the GNAT Studio installation directory.
 The supported formats are :file:`.otf`, :file:`.ttf` and :file:`.ttc`.

 This mechanism works only on UNIX/Linux systems; under Windows, fonts